mathigon/textbooks/content/fractals/content.md

 ### Pascal’s Triangle

-[Pascal’s Triangle](/course/sequences/pascals-triangle) is a number pyramid in which every number is the sum of the two numbers above.
-Let’s see what happens if we highlight all the even numbers…
+You might even remember the Sierpinski triangle from our chapter on [__Pascal’s Triangle__](gloss:pascals-triangle).
+This is a number pyramid in which every number is the sum of the two numbers above.
+Tap on all the _even_ numbers in the triangle below, to highlight them – and see if you notice a pattern:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };
     - var bin = function(a, b) { return Math.round(fact(a) / fact(b) / fact(a - b)); };

-    .overflow-wrap: .pascal-grid.small(style="width: 760px")
+    figure: .overflow-wrap: .pascal-grid.small(style="width: 760px")
       - var i = 0;
       while i < 25
         - var j = 0